 Clean for 15 Versions.
 Version 1.0.16 Stole Your Inbox.

-postmark-mcp published 15 clean versions.
-Version 1.0.16 added one BCC line that forwarded 3,000-15,000 emails per day to [email protected].
-Plus: the SANDWORM_MODE cluster -- 19 typosquatted npm packages stealing SSH keys.
+An email-delivery MCP server published 15 clean versions.
+One point release added a single BCC line that forwarded thousands of emails per day to an attacker-controlled inbox.
+Plus: a typosquatting cluster of npm packages stealing SSH keys.
+Examples anonymized; no packages named.

 The Attack

-postmark-mcp is an MCP server that integrates with the Postmark email API.
+The skill was an MCP server that integrates with a transactional email API.
 It lets AI agents send and manage emails.
-For 15 versions -- from 1.0.1 through 1.0.15 -- it was clean.
+For 15 versions it was clean.
 Standard email API wrapper.
 No suspicious behavior.

-Version 1.0.16, published in March 2026, added one line of code: a BCC field on every outgoing email, forwarding a copy to `[email protected]`.
-If you were using postmark-mcp to send emails through your AI agent, every email -- business correspondence, customer data, internal communications -- was being silently forwarded to an attacker-controlled inbox.
+One later point release added one line of code: a BCC field on every outgoing email, forwarding a copy to an attacker-controlled inbox.
+If you were using this skill to send emails through your AI agent, every email -- business correspondence, customer data, internal communications -- was being silently forwarded.

 Scale of Impact

-Postmark handles transactional email.
-Users of postmark-mcp are typically sending automated notifications, password resets, invoices, and business communications.
-Based on Postmark usage patterns, a single integration handles between 3,000 and 15,000 emails per day.
+Transactional email integrations typically send automated notifications, password resets, invoices, and business communications.
+A single busy integration can handle thousands of emails per day.
 Every one of those emails was duplicated to the attacker.
 The BCC field is invisible to the recipient -- the sender sees no indication that their email was forwarded.

 Why Existing Tools Missed It